paul-hammant/tbd/content/vcs-choices/index.md

 Perforce is the last VCS technology that ordinarily maintains the read-only bit on the developer workstation.
 You definitely need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the fact that source files are read-only.
-Because the Perforce (p4) client having to involve the server for the flipping of read only bits in respect of editing source files, it requires a permanent connection to the server.
-What that facilitates is speed of operation for very large sets of files on the client.
+Because the Perforce (p4) client having to involve the server for the flipping of read-only bits in respect of editing source files, it requires a permanent connection to the server.
+What that facilitates is the speed of operation for very large sets of files on the client.
 The Perforce server already knows what files need to have updated in your working copy, ahead of you doing 'p4 sync' operation.
 It negates the need for a directory traversal looking for locally changed files, and it means the sync operation can be limited to a second or two.

 Historically Perforce was not able to **locally** show the history of the files within it.
 It needed that server connection again for history operations.
-A number of DVCS capabilities in newer versions of Perforce (see below) allow local history now though.
+A number of DVCS capabilities in newer versions of Perforce (see below) allow local history now, though.

-Perforce allows branches to be set up at any sub-directory not just the root one.
+Perforce allows branches to be set up at any sub-directory, not just the root one.
 It also allows read and/or write permissions to be specified at any directory (or branch) within large and small source trees.

 #### No Code Review

 Perforce does not have code-review features integrated into its traditional server daemon.
 By customizing a modified Gitlab called GitSwarm 'side install', Perforce now has a code review capability.
-It also has it with an alternate side-install called just Swarm (a slightly older product), that doesn't not offer the Git capability of GitSwarm, but does add in much of the team-ware features like code review.
+It also has it with an alternate side-install called just Swarm (a slightly older product), that does not offer the Git capability of GitSwarm, but does add in much of the team-ware features like code review.

 ### Git Fusion